gordonbrander/Classic/README.markdown

 * **Efficient**: uses prototypal inheritance and prototype chaining, leaves default objects alone.
 No black magic here.
 * **JavaScript Objects are awesome!**: Jeremy Ashenkas got it right with his [classes-from-object-literals proposal](https://gist.github.com/1329619).
 While we're waiting for the standards committee to figure things out, let's imitate what makes sense.

+## Browser support and testing

+Should work everywhere.
+Also, Node and AMD script loaders are supported through `classic.node.js` and `classic.amd.js`.

+You can run the unit tests by installing the dependencies (see below) and running `make test`.

 ## Freebies

 In addition to classic, you get a couple of free functions that are useful for working with objects: